james-jw/xq-rhino/README.md

 writing of sensitive data.

 ### Dependencies
+This module currently require [BaseX][0]

+### Contribute
+If you like what you see, or have any ideas to make it better, feel free to leave feedback, make a pull request, log an issue or simply question ask a question!

-## How
+## Usage
 This module is not intended to help write better javascript, but leverage it.
-The most common use case will be to load and existing module, or set of modules and use their functionality in your solutions!
+The most common use case is loading existing modules and using their functionality in your XQuery and RESTXQ solutions!

 For example the following modules have been tested:
 * moment.js